sahamsiddiqui/DBT_cohort_analysis/README.md

 5. Connect Looker to your data warehouse and visualize the cohort analysis.

 ## Results
-- The project includes a Looker dashboard visualizing cohort retention rates over time.
+- The final model for cohort retention rates over time is created which is visualized using looker dashboard
 - Detailed documentation on how to set up and run the project.

 ## Conclusion